01 – Sudan becomes an independent Republic.

 21 – The Duke of Edinburgh announces an award scheme in Britain for enterprising young people.

 22 – Newcastle United beat Portsmouth 2-0 in the first league match to be played under floodlights.

 23 – The West German army bans the goose step.

 29 – The US Federal Court rules that the University of Alabama must re-admit Autherine Lucy, its first black student.

-01 – University of Alabama expels its first black student, Autherine Lucy, claiming she made false charges.
+01 – Despite the Federal Court ruling, the University of Alabama expels its first black student, Autherine Lucy, claiming she made false charges about the university conspiring with the mob.

 02 – France recognises the independence of Morocco and Tunisia.

 04 – US singer Johnnie Ray is rescued semi-conscious from a wild crowd of 4,000 at Sydney Airport in Australia.

-09 – In Cyprus, Britain deports Archbishop Makarios to the Seychelles.
+09 – In Cyprus, Britain arrests Greek Cypriot leader Archbishop Makarios and exiles him to the Seychelles.

 10 – A Fairey Delta 2 research aircraft flown by Peter Twiss sets a new world speed record of 1,132 mph.